-Electricity

-Repair category 2

-Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Electricity Repair category 2 Notes We recommend the electrical system is checked by a qualified electrical prior to purchase.
+The electrical system appears dated by modern living requirements and will require to be upgraded.
+Estimates should be obtained via a qualified electrician for all necessary remedial works prior to purchase.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+An up to date EICR report should be obtained which can provide recommendations on all necessary remedial works to ensure the electrical system is in line with current regulations and standards.